ryuryu-ymj/mannot/README.md

 A [Typst](https://typst.app/) package for marking and annotating elements within math blocks.

-For comprehensive documentation, please refer to [manual](docs/doc.pdf).
+For comprehensive documentation, please refer to the [manual](docs/doc.pdf).

 ## Features